-The large, almost statue like, relief is about 8 meters in height and 4.5 meters in width and located in Sipylus Mountain (Spilos, Sipil) near Manisa in the locality of Akpınar.
+The large, almost statue like, relief is about 8 meters in height and 4.5 meters in width and located in Sipylus Mountain (Spilos, Sipil) near Manisa in the locality of Akpýnar.
 The badly worn out relief appears to be a seated figure, carved into a large niche.
 For a long time it was thought to be a seated goddess (cf. the 3rd picture below).
 However the recent consensus among several scholars is that the figure is a male with a beard, possibly a Hittite mountain god representation.
 There are two inscriptions by the relief/statue, one to its right and one to the left.
-The one on the left, which is a relief-type inscription, is read by Bossert as Ku(wa)lanamuwa or Ku(wa)lamuwa.
-This name also appears in Gezbeli and İmamkulu monuments, although it is less likely to be a reference to the same person.
+The one on the left, which is a relief-type inscription, is read by Bossert as Ku(wa)lanamuwa or Ku(wa)lamuwa (EXERCITUS-BOS).
+This name also appears in Hanyeri and Ýmamkulu monuments, although it is less likely to be a reference to the same person.
 About 3 meters to the right of the head is a second inscription carved into the rock.
-First part might be read Zu(wa)-wa/i-ni EUNUCHUS2 (Hawkins), possibly followed by a city name.
-There is not a way to date the monument to a certain time but 14th or 13th century BCE is generally accepted.
-Although originally a Hittite monument, it was also a popular attraction in the later ages and was believed to have been a representation of the goddess Kybele.
+First part might be read Zu(wa)-wa/i-ni EUNUCHUS2 (Hawkins), possibly followed by another epithet.
+The monument may date to the 13th century BCE.
+Although originally a Hittite/Luwian monument, it was also a popular attraction in the later ages and was believed to have been a representation of the goddess Kybele.
 It is known that in Lydian times religious ceremonies were conducted by the monument.

 Güterbock, H. G. and R. L. Alexander.
 "The Second Inscription on Mount Sipylus", Anatolian Studies 33, 1983: 29–32.

 Hawkins, J. D. "Commentaries on the readings," in Bogazköy-Hattusa 22, 2005: 298.